-Host organisations are asked to provide a statement describing the inclusive process they have used to select their chosen candidates by completing an online survey before the submission of any full proposals to UKRI.
+Host organisations must now provide a statement describing the inclusive process they have used to select their chosen candidates by completing an online survey before the submission of any proposals to UKRI.
 The information submitted will contribute to an external review being undertaken by UKRI which aims to identify and share good practice relating to applicant support and inclusive selection processes.
 The statement should describe the process used to identify potential candidates.
 It should not include personal details of potential candidates nor any details that may enable them to be identified.
-Full proposals submitted by host organisations that have not reported on this process will be office rejected.
-The survey link will be provided when the outline call opens.
+Proposals submitted by host organisations that have not provided this statement to report on this process will be office rejected.
+The survey link will be provided before the call opens.